sanger/limber/README.md

 ### Sprint Templates for Barcode Label Printing

-In order to create new label templates or update the existing ones for different applications, use the deployment project.
+In order to create new label templates or update the existing ones, use the deployment project.
 The templates must be defined in the sprint role, in the directory `sprint/files/label_templates` .
 The local directory `config/sprint/label_templates` is **not** supposed to be used for this purpose.